eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/policy/standardQosPolicies.rst

   **Value less or equal to 0 means infinite resources.**
 * |ResourceLimitsQosPolicy::allocated_samples-api|: States the number of samples that will be allocated on initialization.
+  Will be limited by |ResourceLimitsQosPolicy::max_samples-api| (i.e. the minimum between both values will be used).
 * |ResourceLimitsQosPolicy::extra_samples-api|: States the number of extra samples that will be allocated on the pool, so the maximum number of samples on the pool will be
   |ResourceLimitsQosPolicy::max_samples-api| plus |ResourceLimitsQosPolicy::extra_samples-api|.